Client: Bruntwood Works and Trafford Council

 The plans for the transformation of the former Kellogg’s factory site in Stretford into a residential-led mixed-use neighbourhood include a primary school, workspace, hotel, public realm, a park and retail offerings that will form the backdrop to a diverse and thriving community.

-The Campus Quarter is at the heart of the 120 acre Trafford Civic Quarter Masterplan, also drawn up by FCBStudios, and provides a rare opportunity in Trafford to develop at a city-making scale.
+Lumina Village is at the heart of the 120 acre Trafford Civic Quarter Masterplan, also drawn up by FCBStudios, and provides a rare opportunity in Trafford to develop at a city-making scale.

 In defining a character for the development, we closely observed the local architecture to draw a contemporary architectural language.
 Our designs focus on materiality, detail and craft to create buildings that instil a sense of timelessness, permanence and longevity with a solidity and mass that bears a family resemblance to the existing local architecture.